Projecting the Winner of the 2016 Presidential Election: The Personal Electability Index

 Could Populist Wave Send Trump to the White House?
 (Annie Linskey, Boston Globe, March 3, 2016) — If Donald Trump fights his way to the Republican nomination, there’s evidence showing he could also ride his populist, outsider wave right onto the lawn at 1600 Pennsylvania Ave. … Trump boosters say they can imagine a Ronald Reagan-type scenario that sweeps through the nation on the backs of white working-class voters who either stay home each year or typically trend Democratic. … The durability of Trump’s appeal has confounded the best Republican minds for six months, and national polls show him within striking distance of Democratic front-runner Hillary Clinton.
 Strategists warn against underestimating Trump.
 At the very least, the selection of Trump as the Republican standard bearer could scramble predictions in some traditionally key swing states. … Full report

-CSB/SJU Professor Predicts Trump Would Beat Clinton (Kirsti Marohn, St. Cloud Times, March 1, 2016) — A political psychology professor at the College of St. Benedict/St. John’s University said his research predicts that if Hillary Clinton wins the Democratic nomination for president, she will defeat any Republican candidate — except Donald Trump. … Full report
+CSB/SJU Professor Predicts Trump Would Beat Clinton (Kirsti Marohn, St. Cloud Times, March 1, 2016) — A political psychology professor at the College of St. Benedict/St. John’s University said his research predicts that if Hillary Clinton wins the Democratic nomination for president, she will defeat any Republican candidate — except Donald Trump.
+Aubrey Immelman, who directs the Unit for the Study of Personality in Politics at CSB/SJU, developed a personal electability index to predict likely election winners.
+Ahead of the Super Tuesday caucuses, Immelman said his model projects that if Trump wins the Republican nomination, he would defeat Clinton. … Full report

 The DNC Is About to Coronate Donald Trump (Musa al-Gharbi, The Huffington Post, March 15, 2016) — Donald Trump is going to be the next president of the United States, and he will have the Democratic National Committee to thank for it. … I know, here people are going to say “Look at the polls!
 They show Hillary winning against Trump!”
 But there are three big issues here: [P]olling more than six months prior to a race is not terribly predictive in general. … Polls be damned: if Hillary Clinton wins the Democratic nomination, Donald Trump will win the presidency. … Full story